satinsiders/Manager-MAS/README.md

 - Render blueprint (`render.yaml`) provisions a managed web service; follow `docs/deploy/render.md` for step-by-step deployment.
 - Push the repo to GitHub and enable CI + branch protections using `docs/deploy/github.md`.
 - Supabase migrations should be applied during deployment using the Supabase CLI, e.g. `supabase db push`.
 The latest migration adds `platform_student_id` to `students` and `student_curriculum_id` to the platform mirrors; populate these before switching traffic to minutes-based dispatching.
-- GitHub Actions workflow `scheduler.yml` triggers the scheduler endpoint at 07:00 daily and 23:00 Friday, which in turn invokes the orchestrator with the appropriate `run_type`.

 ## Notes

 Tables `performances`, `assignments`, and historical studyplans (`curricula`) are append-only.
 The `students.current_curriculum_version` column storing the active studyplan is mutable.

 ## API

-### Scheduler

-`POST /api/scheduler?run_type=daily|weekly`

-Headers:

-- `Authorization: Bearer <SCHEDULER_SECRET>`

-Environment variables:

-- `ORCHESTRATOR_URL` – URL of the orchestrator endpoint.
-- `ORCHESTRATOR_SECRET` – secret used when calling the orchestrator.
-- `SCHEDULER_SECRET` – secret required to invoke the scheduler endpoint.

 ### Performance Recorder